sebastien-sq/React-simple-modal/README.md

 # Modal Component

 A reusable modal dialog component that displays messages to users with different types (success, error, info).
 The modal includes an overlay, close button, and click-outside functionality for better user experience.
+Fully accessible with ARIA attributes, keyboard navigation, and focus management.

 ## Overview

 The Modal component is a flexible dialog component built with React and inline CSS.
 It provides a clean, centered dialog that appears over the main content with a semi-transparent overlay.
 The component supports different visual types to convey different message categories to users.
+It is fully accessible with comprehensive ARIA support, keyboard navigation, and focus management.

 ## Dependencies